 I had a Doctor, who was the first Missionary that went out to Japan, Dr. Hapburn.
 He had been in China before.
 He examined my eyes and gave me directions how to treat them but it did not amount to much, for he could not carry it out.
 I never dreamed that my eyesight would be in the least affected.
-Buring my stay in Indian Territory, the worst kind of Ophthalmy broke out.
-I, among others got it.
-Many lost their eye-sight entirely.
-But I, if I had time to rest my eyes properly, say for a few months, might never have been so bad.
-I was situated that I had to be constantly up and around.

-but at times my eyes would pain me so that I would just have to go into a dark room and shut out every ray of light.
+During my stay in Indian Territory, the worst kind of Ophthalmy broke out.
+I, if I had time to rest my eyes properly, say for a few months, might never have been so bad.
+I was situated that I had to be constantly up and around, but at times my eyes would pain me so that I would just have to go into a dark room and shut out every ray of light.
 Then after a few days my eyes would get better and I would go around again and then they would begin to get irritated and hurt me.

-When they were first affected they wrote to come immediately down as there was a good Dector at Gibson.
+When they were first affected they wrote to come immediately down as there was a good Doctor at Gibson.
 But I did not go down at once and waited until school was out but when I did go down he looked at my eyes and gave me some Lunar Caustic and he put it on my eyes and showed Mr. Lilley how to put it on my eyes.
-In Then one day Mr. Lilley put it on and then came in afterwards and said why Mary there is a spot on your nose.
-I got up and washed it and then he looked at me and said "Why you did not wah it off yet".
-S. I washed again and then he found out that it was a drop of Lunar Caustic, that he had dropped on my nose when dressing my eyes.
-He never would put it on them again for fear of dropping some more on my fact and that was the last of that prescription.
+Then one day Mr. Lilley put it on and then came in afterwards and said "why Mary there is a spot on your nose".
+I got up and washed it and then he looked at me and said "Why you did not wash it off yet".
+So I washed again and then he found out that it was a drop of Lunar Caustic, that he had dropped on my nose when dressing my eyes.
+He never would put it on them again for fear of dropping some more on my face and that was the last of that prescription.

-what used to provoke m most was that when I would take up anything to read or get to see, they would always tell me I might hurt my eyes.
-I could go out in the hot sun and was or make candles or whatever I pleased and they never said anything then about my eyes hurting me.
+What used to provoke me most was that when I would take up anything to read or get to see, they would always tell me I might hurt my eyes.
+I could go out in the hot sun and wash or make candles or whatever I pleased and they never said anything then about my eyes hurting me.